Fulgurite: Significance

-Paleoenvironmental indicator

 The presence of fulgurites in an area can be used to estimate the frequency of lightning over a period of time, which can help to understand past regional climates.
-Paleolightning is the study of various indicators of past lightning strikes, primarily in the form of fulgurites and lightning-induced remanent magnetization (LIRM) signatures.
+Paleolightning is the study of various indicators of past lightning strikes, primarily in the form of fulgurites and lightning-induced remanent magnetization signatures.

-Place in planetary processes and the geologic record

 Many high-pressure, high-temperature materials have been observed in fulgurites.
 Many of these minerals and compounds are also known to be formed in extreme environments such as nuclear weapon tests, hypervelocity impacts, and interstellar space.
 Shocked quartz was first described in fulgurites in 1980.
 Other materials, including highly reduced silicon-metal alloys (silicides), the fullerene allotropes C60 (buckminsterfullerenes) and C70, as well as high-pressure polymorphs of SiO2, have since been identified in fulgurites.
 Reduced phosphides have been identified in fulgurites, in the form of schreibersite (Fe3P and (Fe,Ni)3P), and titanium(III) phosphide.
 These reduced compounds are otherwise rare on Earth due to the presence of oxygen in Earth's atmosphere, which creates oxidizing surface conditions.

-Place in material culture

-In 2008, An object later classified as a fulgurite, but initially believed by archaeologists to be an igneous cinder, was found within the contents of the ritual ash altar at the temple of Lykaian Zeus at Mount Lykaion in Greece.
-The object was identified and studied by geologist George H. Davis (past president of the Geological Society of America).
-It may be contemporaneous with ancient site use, and as such potentially associated with ritual activity performed there.
+History

+Fulgurite tubes have been mentioned already by Persian polymaths Avicenna and Al-Biruni in the 11th century, without knowing their true origination.
+Over the following centuries fulgurites have been described but misinterpreted as a result of subterrestrial fires, falsely attributing curative powers to them, e.g. by Leonhard David Hermann 1711 in his Maslographia.
+Other famous natural scientists, among them Charles Darwin, Horace Bénédict de Saussure and Alexander von Humboldt gave attention to fulgurites, among whom only Darwin noted a connection to lightning, elaborating the "measure or bore of lightning" that must have caused them, and referring to experiments carried out in Paris by M. Hachette and M. Beudant that succeeded in creating similar fulgurites upon passing strong shocks of galvanism through finely-powdered glass.

+In 1805 the true process of forming fulgurites by lightning strikes to the ground was identified by agriculturist Hentzen and mineralogist and mining engineer Johann Karl Wilhelm Voigt.
+In 1817 mineralogist and mining engineer Karl Gustav Fiedler published and comprehensively documented the phenomenon in the Annalen der Physik.